Lavandin (horse): 1956: three-year-old season

 On his three-year-old debut, Lavandin was sent to Longchamp in April for the Prix de Boulogne over 1900m and recorded his first win.
 He was then moved up in class for the Prix Hocquart over 2000m.
 He finished third, but appeared to be an unlucky loser, with his jockey Roger Poincelet being blamed for his defeat.

 Lavandin was sent to England for the Derby at Epsom, with the Australian Rae Johnstone taking over as his rider.
 The colt became Wertheimer’s first runner in the race after more than forty years of involvement in the sport.
 Despite driving rain, the race attracted an estimated crowd of 250,000, including the Queen Mother.
 In an open betting race, Lavandin started favourite at 7/1 in a field of twenty-seven.
 Having been held up in the early stages, Lavandin passed the long time leader Monterey a furlong from the finish and held off the strong- finishing Montaval to win by a neck.
 The fact that the first two horses were trained in France, following on from the victory of Phil Drake in the previous year, led some commentators to state that British racing had “hit rock bottom.”

 On his final start, Lavandin was injured when running unplaced behind Vattel in the Grand Prix de Paris.

 Assessment

 In their book A Century of Champions, John Randall and Tony Morris rated Lavandin a “poor” Derby winner.

 Stud career

 Lavandin retired to stud in France, where he stood as a stallion until being exported to Japan in 1963.
-The most notable of his European progeny was the filly Blabla who won the Prix de Diane in 1965.
+The most notable of his European progeny was the filly Bla Bla who won the Prix de Diane in 1965.